Minepas87/RetroPie-Switch/README.md

 ## How to use this repo

-First type the command `cd` to make sure we are in the right folder.
+First type the command `cd` to make sure you are in the right folder.

 Now clone this repo with the command
 ```